Last Updated on November 20, 2022

 “Lake Como, it seems to me, touches on the limit of permissibly picturesque, but (Lake) Atitlán is Como with additional embellishments of several immense volcanoes.
 It really is too much of a good thing.”
 Aldous Huxley on Guatemala’s Lake Atitlán

-In our two weeks at Lake Atitlán, we explored several lakeside villages and found it surprising just how different the communities are.
+I spent a whole month at Lake Atitlán, and explored several lakeside villages during that time.
+I found it surprising just how different all the communities are!
 Lake Atitlán is mandatory on any Guatemala itinerary, but for those who are short on time or just want to find where you might ‘fit’, read on for a breakdown of the towns surrounding the lake, to help you decide where to stay on Lake Atitlan.

 The seven best villages at Lake Atitlan

 Panajachel – Buy souvenirs and eat Gringo food